 This knot is a curiosity that often results from tying the Ian Knot incorrectly.
-Twisting the starting loops in the wrong direction results in a knot with the ends crossed within the knot.
-It seems more secure, but can easily fall apart.
+Twisting the loops in the wrong direction results in a knot with the ends crossed within the knot.
+It seems more secure – but can easily fall apart.

-Unlike the regular Ian Knot, the left (yellow) loop is formed by rotating the loose end behind while the right (blue) loop is formed by rotating the loose end in front.
+Unlike the regular Ian Knot, twist both loops clockwise so that the left (yellow) loose end is at the back and the right (blue) loose end is at the front.

-With everything back in position, this move is identical to that of the regular Ian Knot, where each hand uses the two fingers inside its own loop to grab the loose end of the other hand's loop.
+With everything back in position, this move is identical to that of the regular Ian Knot.
+Each hand uses the two fingers inside its own loop to grab the loose end of the other hand's loop.

-This step, again identical to that of the regular Ian Knot, sees each hand releasing its own loop and pulling the loose end of the opposite loop through its own.
-The only noticeable difference is the lace ends, which cross over each other in the middle of the knot.
+This step is again identical to that of the regular Ian Knot.
+Each hand releases its own loop and pulls the loose end of the opposite loop through its own.

 When pulled tight, the result is a perfectly symmetrical knot just like the regular Ian Knot with an extra crossover of lace ends in the middle.
-With practice, this can be tied almost as quickly as the regular Ian Knot.
+With practice, this can be tied almost as quickly as the regular method.